upjohnc/pynash_rust_maturin/PYO3.md

 Since the `whl` that is created is a zip file, you could simply create the crate and use it side-by-side in your python code.
-I don't know if this is best practice, but it will let you not have to use pypi if you don't want.
+I don't know if this is best practice, but it is a way of not using pypi if you so choose.
 You could build the crate (`maturin build`) and retrieve it from the `target/wheels/<cargoname>.whl` build location.
 You can unzip it and then copy it to the root directory of your python